Earleking/Group-Play/readme.md

 Every phase, players will use our interface on the website to provide the moves that they would like to make, after 10 seconds all players moves will be tallied up and the most popular move will be made.
 This continues until the game wins or loses.

+When the player is able to make a move, our own rendition of the game is presented.
+This is gamestate is determined using a combination of the Rectangles LoR Endpoint and what a group member called Constrained Semantic Segmentation.
+AKA we take a pixel on the screen a look at its color.
+This is used for a variety of things such as determine if it's the players move, how much mana and spell mana a player has, as well as if you have an attack token.
+The rectangles endpoint is used to determine where the cards are on the board.
+The combination of these is used to display an interactive game state through which a player is able to make moves.

+When the player is unable to make a move, the stream of the actual game client is shown instead.
+This shows the real-time (or close to it) game screen and allows the players to see the results of their cumulative moves.

 ### Gameflow Example